 Have you ever watched one of those amazing ninja athletic shows on TV?
 Create your own course in your backyard and see which one of the kids will win.
-Make it interesting with having to cross the pool a number of times or to retrieve something at the bottom faster than the others.
+Make it interesting by having to cross the pool a number of times or retrieve something at the bottom faster than the others.
 Keep it safe, of course, but a simple obstacle course for kids is really easy to make with a bit of creativity.

 If you are old enough to remember the early boy scouts, one of the badges was for creating a toy boat and then winning a race.
 These skill challenges are a great way to teach your kids something away from the computer as well as use your pool as the environment for the challenge.
-And if you really want to make it interesting, you can create a digital badge online to award them for winning or for crafting skill.
-All you need is some balsa wood from model shop, waterproof wood glue, and a few fishing weights for ballast.
+And if you really want to make it interesting, you can create a digital badge online to award them for winning or for crafting skills.
+All you need is some balsa wood from the model shop, waterproof wood glue, and a few fishing weights for ballast.

 Capture the Flag Bottle

-If you have enough in your family and a big enough pool you can play a water polo version of capture the flag.
+If you have enough in your family and a big enough pool you can play a water polo version of Capture the Flag.
 Two teams defend either side of the pool.
 A weighted liter bottle is sunk to the bottom of the pool at each end.
 Each team has to find a way to swim, out-maneuver or water-wrestle their way to the opponent’s bottle and get it back to their side.
 This game could get quite physical with some families, so it is a good idea to have rules of engagement ahead of time.